michaelboyles/formula/docs/src/content/docs/guides/native-validation.md

 ## Objects

 Objects can be validated just like primitives by providing a validator function.
-If you do so, the errors will be associated with the object field and not with any sub-fields.
+If you do so, the errors will be associated with the object field and not with any subfields.

 ```tsx
 const form = useForm({